Agoric/documentation/main/ertp/api/payment.md

 ## `payment.getAllegedBrand()`
 - Returns: `{Brand}`

-Get the allegedBrand, indicating the kind of digital asset this `payment` purports to be, and which `issuer` to use with it.
-Because `payments` are not trusted, any method calls on `payments` should be treated with suspicion and verified elsewhere.
+Return the `brand` indicating the kind of digital asset this `payment` purports to be and which `issuer` to use with it.
+Because `payments` are not trusted, any method calls on them should be treated with suspicion and verified elsewhere.
+Any successful operation by an `issuer` on a `payment` verifies it.

 ```js
 const payment = quatloosMint.mintPayment(AmountMath.make(quatloosBrand, 10n));